 Separation or Awakening

 Symbolic death is reflected in many religious traditions as well as spiritual rites of passages.
 This corresponds with the transformation aspect of the Hero’s Journey.
-Some ancient cultures did not realize the death was only a symbolic act and many initiates thought they would be put to death.
+Some ancient cultures did not realize the death was only a symbolic act, and many candidates thought they would be put to death.

 To emphasize the importance, some cultures used scarification, tattoos, and even dismemberment.
-So that this symbolic death would be a sign of their level of initiation.
-This enables them worthy and certainly committed and focused to learn.
+This symbolic death would be a sign of their level of initiation, which makes them worthy and certainly committed and focused on learning.

 Symbolic death often represents the removal of previous beliefs and barriers.
 Because without the ability to leave them behind, we often cannot access or use spiritual technologies that require an open mind.

-Today we use a process of examining our paradigm and then making the decision to move beyond their limitations.
-A necklace with a small trinket as a symbol of their expanding awakening that will come from this process.
+Today we use a process of examining our paradigm and then deciding to move beyond our limitations.
+A necklace with a small trinket symbolizes their expanding awakening that will come from this process.

 The final aspect of the spiritual rite of passage is the symbolic rebirth.
-In the Hero’s Journey, this corresponds to both the aspect of transformation as well as inspiration.
+In the Hero’s Journey, this corresponds to both aspects of transformation and inspiration.
+We transform to live-in-spirit.
 This comes about as a direct result of applying the new spiritual technologies.
 Perception changes to the extent that one adopts to greater awareness.

 Seeing things in new ways also has unintended consequences.
 Your conscience and your heart grow.
-Now see both the good and the bad.
-And, so you must act on these new positive motivations.
+Now see both the good and the bad and, so you must act on these motivations.
 This is what makes the world better.
-We need more people who find a passion for the greater wellbeing of the planet.
+We need more people who find a passion for the greater well-being of the planet.

-Gangs and religious sects are examples of the creation of rites.
+Gangs and religious sects are examples of the creation of personal rites.
 They create new subcultures.
-Then develop rites of passage to commemorate entry and levels of elevation, rank, and hierarchy within the culture.
+Then develop rites of passage to commemorate entry and levels rank and hierarchy within the culture.
 Along with these rites, they develop their own symbols, create objects of power, and memorize rituals.
 Many symbols link to the powerful typologies that influence our thinking and values.
 These bond them to the new subculture.

-When a culture “fractures” it’s a sign that it does not otherwise support the cultural heritage of all people.
+When a culture fractures, it’s a sign that it does not otherwise support everyone’s cultural diversity.
 Fracturing causes more division as the subcultures set up boundaries, which often create bias and prejudice.
 The emphasis of modern culture is on creating a homogenized monotone environment where commerce can take place.
-It is by in large not interested in supporting individuality unless it can be packaged and sold.
+It does not support individuality unless it can they can package and sell it to you.